 July 21, 2016, saw the announcement that Fiends was returning.

-As more details were released about the event through the park’s various social media channels, a new account was launched on Snapchat.
+As more details were released about the event through the park’s various social media channels, a new Howl-O-Scream account was launched on Snapchat to aid in promotion.

-On August 9, 2016, the park released more details about the event including details on the two news houses – Motel Hell and The Black Spot – and another teaser video:
+On August 9, 2016, the park released more details about the event including the two news houses – Motel Hell and The Black Spot – and details on upgrades.
+Part of the release of information also included another teaser video:

 Death Water Bayou was announced as house number five in the lineup on August 18, 2016.